 - a.
 Any portion of a retaining wall that exists above the ground level of a higher grade must comply with the requirements for fences (see §10.2.1 Fences above). - b.
-When provided, retaining walls located in the private frontage may be a maximum of four (4) feet in height and successive walls must be built with a minimum horizontal separation distance of four (4) feet. - c.
-Retaining walls may be built to any height behind the private frontage.
+When provided, retaining walls located in the frontage area may be a maximum of four (4) feet in height and successive walls must be built with a minimum horizontal separation distance of four (4) feet. - c.
+Retaining walls may be built to any height behind the frontage area.